Weekend Best Bets: January 24-26

-This weekend, you can attend a special event at Bok Tower that is simply out of this world.
-Start the evening with the “Reaching for the Stars” carillon concert.
-Next, head over to the Discovery Center for a class on “Bats of the World.”
-There is so much to follow, including time with astronomers.

-Next, a brand new farmer’s market has started in downtown Winter Haven that you’re going to want to show up for.
-The market has local artists selling really neat goodies, bakers selling pastries that you need in your life and even pet people selling dog treats!
-There’s a lot to see and, before you go, be sure and check Facebook for a lineup of vendors.
+Next, the Orlando Farmer’s Market is open for business this Sunday from 10 a.m.- 4 p.m.
+Stop by with your reusable bags to stock up on fresh produce and local finds.
+Parking as close as you can to Lake Eola Park is your best bet!

+The Roper YMCA Family Center, in Winter Garden, invites you to take classes on meal prepping, stress management — and even a Latin-inspired dance workout!
+Start the New Year with balance.
+This educational but interactive event is free for the community.

-Finally, football fans are going to want to cancel any plans they may have for this coming Sunday.
-The 2020 NFL Pro Bowl is in Orlando and the all-stars of this past season will be in town to play one of the most entertaining games of the year.
+Football fans are going to want to cancel any plans they may have for this coming Sunday!
+The 2020 Pro Bowl is in The City Beautiful and the all-stars of the 2019 regular season will be in town to play in one of the most entertaining games of the year.
 Sport your favorite team’s gear and snag a ticket to see the action up close.

+Finally, this year’s Rock the Universe at Universal Orlando Resort is bound to be unmatched.
+On Friday, there will be performances from Switchfoot, Tedashii, Newsboys and others.
+Saturday, the world-renowned Chris Tomlin takes the stage along with TobyMac, Bethel Music, We Are Messengers and many more!

 Disney’s Aladdin